DIRACGrid/DIRAC/docs/source/AdministratorGuide/Resources/storage.rst

 * ``SpaceReservation``: just a name of a zone of the physical storage which can have some space reserved.
 Extends the SRM ``SpaceToken`` concept.
 * ``ArchiveTimeout``: for tape SE only.
 If set to a value in seconds, enables the `FTS Archive Monitoring feature <https://fts3-docs.web.cern.ch/fts3-docs/docs/archive_monitoring.html>`_
 * ``BringOnlineTimeout``: for tape SE only.
 If set to a value in seconds, specify the BringOnline parameter for FTS transfers.
 Otherwise, the default is whatever is in the ``FTS3Job`` class.
+* ``WLCGTokenBasePath``: EXPERIMENTAL Path from which the token should be relative to

 VO specific paths
 -----------------